xot/ElectraOne/README.md

 This project depends on:

-- Ableton Live 11, tested with version 11.1.1 and 11.1.5 (code relies on Abelton Live supporting Python 3.6).
+- Ableton Live 11, tested with version 11.1.1, 11.1.5, and 11.2.6 (code relies on Abelton Live supporting Python 3.6).
-- E1 firmware version 3.0 See [these instructions for uploading firmware](https://docs.electra.one/troubleshooting/hardrestart.html#recovering-from-a-system-freeze) that you can [download here](https://docs.electra.one/downloads/firmware.html).
+- E1 firmware version 3.0 ()currently in beta).
+See [these instructions for uploading firmware](https://docs.electra.one/troubleshooting/hardrestart.html#recovering-from-a-system-freeze) that you can [download here](https://docs.electra.one/downloads/firmware.html).
 - Optional: [SendMidi](https://github.com/gbevin/SendMIDI), for faster preset uploading.

 ## Recovering from errors